sveiae/website/_posts/2021-03-01-basic-security-tests.md

 # Problem: compliance- and-hype driven security

-During my career, working in info sec, I’ve realized that security teams have a hard time implementing effective security controls, and an even harder time doing effective security testing of said controls.
+During my career, working in info sec, I’ve realized that security teams have a hard time implementing **effective security controls**, and an even harder time doing **effective security testing** of said controls.
 Even when these controls have been known for a very long time and are easy to implement.

 Too many times I’ve tested a simple control, like checking what outbound ports are allowed, and the security team had no idea they would fail this simple test— or they had no idea this was an important security control.